The Plot is a temporary park located in the NEON District at 776 Granby Street at the corner of Granby Street and Olney Road.

 The Plot can also be used for organized special events, which may require a special permit.
 Applications can be made to the Downtown Norfolk Council six weeks in advance of the event.
 Guidelines for use can be found here.

 Stop by, bring your lunch, meet a friend or just relax and people watch!

 About the Plot

 In May 2014, the original Plot was taken down because of the beginning of construction for the Hilton Hotel and Conference Center.
-This provided an opportunity to transform another site into an urban park for the community and The Plot was relocated to its new location in the Downtown Arts District.
+This provided an opportunity to transform another site into an urban park for the community and The Plot was relocated to its new location in Norfolk's arts district, NEON.